-The Malabar Pied Hornbills (Anthracoceros coronatus) is a hornbill.
+The Malabar Pied Hornbills (Anthracoceros coronatus) are a species of hornbill.
 Hornbills are a family of tropical near-passerine birds found in the Old World (Africa, Asia, and Europe).

 Distribution